vaclavsvejcar/headroom/README.md

 - __Binary Distribution__ - pre-built binaries will be generated for each release for major OS platforms

 ## 3. Installation
-> Binary distribution, pre-built packages and installation from Stackage will be available soon.
+> Binary distribution will be available soon, there are also plans to add _Headroom_ to popular package managers.

 ### 3.1.
 From Source Code
 Headroom is written in [Haskell][web:haskell], so you can install it from source code either using [Cabal][web:cabal] or [Stack][web:stack].